j-Abban/newsletter-sign-up-with-success-message/README.md

 ## Acknowledgments

 - I would like to acknowledge the helpful resources provided by Frontend Mentor and the supportive community on various forums.
+- I would like to also appreciate my:
+- QA Mentor: Mr. Francis Asante Nsiah
+- Senior Trainer @amalitech